 Kevin S. Chen is associate professor of Old Testament at Christian Witness Theological Seminary in San Jose, California.
 He completed his PhD in biblical studies under the late John Sailhamer at Golden Gate Baptist Theological Seminary and taught for nine years at Union University in Jackson, Tennessee.
 He is the author of Eschatological Sanctuary in Exodus 15:17 and Related Texts, and he contributed the study Bible notes on the Old Testament for the Worldview Study Bible.

-James Choung (DMin, Fuller Theological Seminary) is vice president of strategy and innovation for InterVarsity Christian Fellowship/USA.
-He has been in campus ministry for over twenty years and previously served as InterVarsity's national director of evangelism.
-He is the author of True Story and Real Life, and he speaks frequently at campuses, churches, and conferences.
-He previously served on the pastoral staff of a Boston-area urban church plant, a megachurch in Seoul, and a house church in Los Angeles.
+James Choung is vice president of strategy and innovation for InterVarsity Christian Fellowship/USA.
+He has been in campus ministry for over twenty-five years and previously served as InterVarsity's national director of evangelism.
+He is also the author of Real Life and coauthor of Longing for Revival.

-Heather Thompson Day is associate professor of communication at Colorado Christian University and an interdenominational speaker and contributor for Religion News Service, Newsweek, and the Barna Group.
-She runs an online community called I'm That Wife and is the author of six books, including Confessions of a Christian Wife and How to Feed the Mediavore.
-She resides in Littleton, Colorado, with her husband and their three children.
+Heather Thompson Day is associate professor in the department of visual arts, communication, and design at Andrews University in Berrien Springs, Michigan.
+She runs an online community called I'm That Wife and hosts the Viral Jesus podcast.
+An interdenominational speaker, Heather is the author of books including It's Not Your Turn, Confessions of a Christian Wife, and How to Feed the Mediavore.
+She is a contributor for Religion News Service, Newsweek, and the Barna Group, and she previously taught at Colorado Christian University.
+She lives in Michigan with her husband and their three children.

 David A. deSilva (PhD, Emory University) is Trustees' Distinguished Professor of New Testament and Greek at Ashland Theological Seminary in Ashland, Ohio.
 He is the author of over twenty-five books including An Introduction to the New Testament; Day of Atonement; Unholy Allegiances; The Jewish Teachers of Jesus, James, and Jude; Introducing the Apocrypha; and Perseverance in Gratitude.
 He is also an ordained elder in the Florida Conference of the United Methodist Church.